dssgabriel/CHP203-TOP/docs/lab3.md

 4. Measure the execution time difference between both implementations of the `Cell` structure.

+C++ Insights can also show the padding inserted by the compiler in your data structures by enabling the `Show padding information` (see an example [here](https://cppinsights.io/s/197d8cb3)).

 ## Array of Structures (AoS) vs. Structure of Arrays (SoA)